winqus/RobDroneGo/docs/Backlog Items.md

 To Do - The backlog item is not yet started.
 In Progress - The backlog item is being worked on.
 Done - The backlog item is completed.

+## Estimation ##
+Story points are used to estimate the effort required to implement a backlog item.
+The following scale is used:
+1, 2, 4, 8, 16, ... (doubling).
+The value of story poitns means the estimated number of hours needed to complete the backlog item, including the possible of need for extendent time due to unexpected problems.